Christopher Buccafusco joined the Duke Law faculty in 2022 after previously teaching in New York City and Chicago.

-Buccafusco is also a co-author of Happiness and the Law (University of Chicago Press, 2015) and a series of articles that apply recent social science research on well-being to legal issues, including criminal, administrative, tort, and intellectual property laws.
+Buccafusco is also a co-author of Happiness and the Law (University of Chicago Press, 2015) and a series of articles that apply recent social science research on well-being and hedonic psychology to legal issues, including criminal, administrative, tort, and intellectual property laws.
 He has been widely quoted in media, including in the New York Times, Wall Street Journal, and Rolling Stone.
 His article on the economics of airplane seat reclining for Slate has been covered by dozens of media outlets around the world.

 Buccafusco is a graduate of Georgia Tech and the University of Georgia School of Law and earned a master’s degree in the history of culture from the University of Chicago.